lois2inn/Credit_Risk_Analysis/README.md

 ## Results
+Across all the models compared, the training and testing sets are split in 75% and 25% of total data respectively random_state=1

 Describe the balanced accuracy score and the precision and recall scores of all six machine learning models.

 - evaluate three machine learning models by using resampling to determine which is better at predicting credit risk.